vanHeemstraSystems/threagile-builder/README.md

 ## License

-`threagile-buider` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`threagile-builder` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.

 ## 100 - Introduction